 Sydney to Hobart Yacht Race and the Taste of Tasmania

 Hobart is an energetic city with festivals and events happening year-round.
-If your cheap flights to Hobart arrive in early January, you’ll find the area around Constitution Dock alive with festivities.
+If your Hobart flights are due to arrive in early January, you’ll find the area around Constitution Dock alive with festivities.
 The Sydney to Hobart Yacht Race and the Taste of Tasmania take over Hobart Harbour during this week-long celebration.
-You can taste your way through offerings from market food vendors, curl up in for an outdoor movie in the park, or sit back and watch the talented street performers.
+You can taste your way through offerings from market food vendors, curl up for an outdoor movie in the park, or sit back and watch the talented street performers.

-Autumn visitors planning flights to Hobart can dance the night away during The Spiegeltent celebration.
-You’ll find a variety of musicians, dancers, cabaret performers and comedians in the three-week long festival line up.
+Those booking Hobart flights with the intention of arriving in autumn can dance the night away during the Spiegeltent celebration.
+You’ll find a variety of musicians, dancers, cabaret performers and comedians in the three-week festival lineup.

 Royal Hobart Regatta and Australian Wooden Boat Festival

-Boat enthusiasts arranging February flights to Hobart can delight in the Royal Hobart Regatta as well as the Australian Wooden Boat Festival (AWBF).
-The regatta runs for three days in the beginning of February and completely takes over the River Derwent.
-Families booking cheap flights to Hobart can take advantage of the family-focused activities on the first Saturday of the regatta.
+Boat enthusiasts arriving in February can delight in the Royal Hobart Regatta as well as the Australian Wooden Boat Festival (AWBF).
+The regatta runs for three days at the beginning of February and completely takes over the River Derwent.
+Families can take advantage of the family-focused activities on the first Saturday of the regatta.
 No matter what day you attend, there will be plenty of water sports to watch and activities to keep you entertained.
 The Australian Wooden Boat Festival is held during the regatta’s run.
 The AWBF celebrates Australia’s maritime heritage and is one of the world’s largest wooden boat festivals.
-Using Webjet to book airfare to Hobart can save you money no matter if you’re hoping to travel to the Apple Isle to taste the fine foods and drinks, see the incredible views from the harbour, or partake in the lively festivals throughout the year.
+Using Webjet to book flights to Hobart can save you money no matter if you’re hoping to travel to the Apple Isle to taste the fine foods and drinks, see the incredible views from the harbour, or partake in the lively festivals throughout the year.